 That said, there are legitimate work-at-home jobs in customer service and other fields, but you'll need to do legwork to avoid scams.
 Here are five jobs to consider.
 Pay ranges, which will vary based on experience and other factors, are primarily derived from employers and U.S. Department of Labor data.

 1. Customer Service Representative

-The nitty-gritty: You must have an up-to-date computer (usually a PC), a high-speed Internet connection, a dedicated land-line for your use while working, a telephone headset and a quiet place to work.
+The nitty-gritty: You must have an up-to-date computer (usually a PC), a high-speed Internet connection, a dedicated landline telephone during business hours, a telephone headset and a quiet place to work.

 In general, you're answering incoming calls, taking new orders and tracking existing orders.
 In some cases, you'll troubleshoot and help out with technical support.
-Online chat sessions and e-mail may be part of the job.
-You'll need the ability to toggle seamlessly between several computer screen windows at a time.
+Online chat sessions and email may be part of the job.
+You'll need to toggle seamlessly between several computer screen windows at a time.
 Employers usually offer paid training sessions.

 The solitary work demands a good dose of "get up and go" gumption and discipline to keep from being distracted.
-It's not a bad idea to brush up on yoga stretches to do at your desk between customers.
 And don't skimp on buying a comfortable, ergonomically safe chair and headset.
 Remember, it's tax-deductible if you're an independent contractor.